 The demand for biostatisticians TODAY is greater than ever before, and it is expected to continue to INCREASE in the future.

 The Summer Institute in Biostatistics (SIBS), sponsored by the National Heart, Lung, and Blood Institute (NHLBI), is a 6-week program to give undergraduate students majoring in or with background in the quantitative sciences the opportunity to explore a career in biostatistics.

 Our program has been offered every year since the Summer of 2004.
 Each year the program was a great success, with over 65% of eligible participants going on to graduate school in the field!

-Undergraduate students (including students who will have graduated in Spring 2019) and beginning graduate students who are US citizens or US Permanent Residents are eligible (this is a NIH requirement).
+Undergraduate students (including students who will have graduated in Spring 2020, Fall 2020, and Spring 2021) and beginning graduate students who are US citizens or US Permanent Residents are eligible (this is a NIH requirement).